6 ways to do TYW on a budget

 From Australia: It’s generally best to book around 2-4 months before the trip, although when flying from Sydney prices stay fairly constant regardless of when you book.

-You already know our two party themes: Tropical Retro and Riviera Chic, find your fancy-dress the creative way and borrow from willing friends.
-Always make sure to coordinate with your cabin buddy so you can minimize what you need to bring and buy.
+You already know our two party themes - Dockside Disco and Riviera Chic; find your fancy-dress the creative way and borrow from willing friends.
+Always make sure to coordinate with your cabin buddy so you can minimise what you need to bring and buy.